“The Son of Man” by Charles L. O’Donnell

 This poem was originally published in The Dead Musician, and Other Poems by Charles L. O’Donnell (New York: Laurence J. Gomme, 1916) and is now in the public domain.

 Mary gave her son everything she had—body, mind, and soul.
 These three served as the seedbed of his maturation.
 She surrendered her womb, where Jesus progressed through the various stages of embryonic and fetal development as he took in the nutrients supplied by her blood.
 Once born, she gave him her body’s milk, and often forwent sleep to attend to his cries, a deprivation all mothers have known.
 But her provision was more than physical.
-She also nurtured, with the help of Joseph, his intellectual, emotional, and spiritual growth, fulfilling as best she could that universal parental calling.
+She also nurtured, with the help of Joseph, his intellectual, emotional, and spiritual growth, fulfilling as best she could her parental calling.

 O’Donnell’s poem juxtaposes the deity of Christ—in particular, his role as Creator and Sustainer of the universe—with his humanity, highlighting how he is one who both shapes and was shaped.
 He chose the color of each and every flower, he programmed the angular speed of Earth’s rotation and its atmospheric circulation patterns, he wrote the laws of thermodynamics, he makes energy-rich grain to grow under his vast expanse of sky, and he conducts the choir of Nature: makes the stars to sing in soft duet with the twilight, then cues in the wild avian melodies of the morning.
 Monumental feats—all these.
 Testaments to his mastery and might.

 We know from her Magnificat that Mary was a woman of deep passion and yearning, gratitude and praise, and from the Annunciation account, we get a sense of her courageous trust.
 Luke 2:19 points to her contemplative nature, and the Passion narratives attest to her faithfulness.
-These qualities characterized the way she lived, and infused the spiritual instruction she gave her son.
+These qualities characterized the way she lived and infused the spiritual instruction she gave her son.

-Maybe it seems heretical to suggest that Jesus could learn anything from Mary or anyone else, especially how to interact with, interpret the word of, and honor the I Am he had coexisted with since eternity.
+Maybe it seems heretical to suggest that Jesus could learn anything from Mary or anyone else, especially how to interact with, interpret the word of, and honor the I AM he had coexisted with since eternity.
 But I don’t think so.
-In chapter 2 of his Gospel, Luke says that Jesus “grew and became strong, filled [becoming full of, increasing] with wisdom” (verse 40), and again, that he “increased in wisdom and in stature and in favor with God and man” (verse 52).
+In chapter 2 of his Gospel, Luke says that Jesus “grew and became strong, filled [becoming full of, increasing] with wisdom” (v.
+40), and again, that he “increased in wisdom and in stature and in favor with God and man” (v.
+52).
 It’s possible that this wisdom was imparted to him gradually by the Spirit—but the Gospels don’t mention the Spirit’s descent on him until his baptism as an adult.
 It’s only reasonable to believe that his parents played a role in his growing knowledge and understanding.

 Mary and Joseph would have steeped Jesus in all the beliefs and ritual practices of Judaism.
 (He didn’t have a rabbinical education, John 7:15 tells us, so their influence was all the more important.)
 They taught him the meaning of his name (“Yahweh’s salvation”), and probably the story of his miraculous conception.
 They taught him how to recite scripture and sing the traditional psalms, how to wear his tzitzit (prayer tassels), and how to observe the seven great annual feasts.
 They also brought him regularly to synagogue, establishing what Luke 4:16 refers to as “his custom”; here he heard the word of God read aloud and exposited, week after week.
 His knowledge and understanding would soon surpass that of his parents and the rabbis, and he would end up teaching them how to follow God.
 But until that turn, he was himself a student, absorbing most readily the words and living example of Mom and Dad.